 By sending a quick, real-time email or text alert to notify a customer of account activity, they could easily prevent fraud, social engineering or an identity theft issue.

 For example, some mobile bank applications allow you to be notified on your mobile devices if more than a customer-specified amount of money is spent.

 This type of security feature could easily let someone know if the sensitive user information has been compromised, as they would likely be aware of such a large amount of money being spent from their account.

 6. The power of paperless banking

-Advent of IT technology and Mobile apps have had a massive impact on all the sectors.
-Banking service and financial sector are no exceptions; digitalization has transformed most of its processes.
+The advent of IT technology and Mobile apps have had a massive impact on all sectors.
+Banking services and the financial sector are no exceptions; digitalization has transformed most of its processes.

 With digitalization the banks can go completely paperless with most of its process, including something as basic as opening a bank account, account activation process, imparting accurate account activation instructions, money transfer confirmations and handling the online transaction.

-Using digital or online platforms assist in increasing efficiency and transparency as all the file are in digital forms and its access becomes quick and convenient.
-To implement all these the banking institute would require a mobile app solution provider which can provide them with enterprise mobility solution.
+Using digital or online platforms assist in increasing efficiency and transparency as all the file is in digital forms and their access becomes quick and convenient.
+To implement all these the banking institutions would require a mobile app solution provider which can provide them with an enterprise mobility solution.